 They Can Help You Practice and Learn Helpful Skills

-Many people struggle with regulating their emotions or knowing how to cope with difficult situations.
+Many people struggle with regulating their mood or knowing how to cope with difficult emotions.
 Your parents can help you practice skills your therapist teaches you, like what to do when you feel bad or how to deal with conflict or relationship issues.

 Do You Need Help From a Therapist?